Why is restful learning and Scholé is important for your homeschool? Let’s compare a sample of days in the lives of two homeschool mothers.

 Life at a Frantic, Chaotic Pace

-First our hectic mother rushes to get breakfast on the table and the morning chores done.
+First, our hectic mother rushes to get breakfast on the table and the morning chores are done.
 Then it’s a load of laundry started while the latest fight begins between two of her children.

 Once through the morning chores, she scrambles to get memorization, Latin, spelling, grammar, penmanship, literature, phonics, writing, math drill, math concepts, and a couple of math games in before lunch.